 For Fine Gourmet French Food, you can head to Jean Luc Tartarin - Address: 73 avenue Foch (along road 6 on the map)

-Or one of my favorite (booking required) Le Bouche à Oreille at 19 Rue Paul Doumer.
+Or my favorite: Le Bouche à Oreille at 19 Rue Paul Doumer (booking required).

 Nice break for those on option B Walk